foxydelta/ABANDONED/README.md

 The files containing the Python code that built this game are located here in this GitHub repository.
 There is also a console to run the game that is hosted on [PythonAnywhere](https://www.pythonanywhere.com/user/foxydelta/consoles/26655844/) for your convenience.

+## Installation
+To install this game, download this repository from GitHub as a .ZIP file.
+It will likely download as ABANDONED-main.zip.
+When it is finished downloading, decompress the .ZIP file.
+You will now have a folder named ABANDONED-main.
+Move the folder to a convenient directly that you can easily access.
+Open your Command Prompt or Terminal and change the directory to the location where you moved the folder.

 ## Setup & How to Play
 There are two ways to play this game.
-The first way is to go the console hosted on PythonAnywhere that is linked above.
+The first way is to go the console hosted on [PythonAnywhere](https://www.pythonanywhere.com/user/foxydelta/consoles/26655844/).
-The second way is to download the repository to your PC, open the Command Prompt or Terminal, and type in the following command: python3 maingame.py
+The second way is to download the repository to your PC, open the Command Prompt or Terminal, navigate to the directory where ABANDONED-main is located, and type in the following command: python3 main.py

+Here's the full tutorial of how I did it on my MacBook Pro that is running macOS Monterey.
+1. Download ABANDONED-main.zip
+2. Decompress/unzip ABANDONED-main.zip
+3. Move the ABANDONED-main folder to my personal user directory: (/Users/a1398)
+4. Open Terminal
+5. Type in: cd /Users/a1398/ABANDONED
+6. Type in: python3 main.py

 ## Languages & Technologies
 This game was built in PyCharm using Python 3.11.1.